esamattis/deno_karabiner/README.md

 ## Why?

-Karabiner Complex Modification are JSON and which is not too editor friendly.
+Karabiner Complex Modifications are in JSON and which is not too text editor friendly format.
 By moving to TypeScript we gain following:

 -   Ability write comments
--   Ability variables and any logic we want
+-   Ability to use variables and any logic we want
 -   Autocomplete via VSCode etc.
 -   Type safety.
 The key codes etc. are typed
     -   Although this is not 100% complete.
 PRs welcome!